vcfvct/aws-exam/README.md

 * default visibility timeout 30s.
 Max 12 hours.
 * msg retention period: 4 days(1 min to 2 weeks).
 Max msg size 256K.
 Receive msg wait time 0s.
 * message order not guarateed.
-* When the message visibility timeout expires, the message becomes available for processing by other EC2 instances. the maximum `VisibilityTimeout` of a message is 12 hours.
+* When the message visibility timeout expires, the message becomes available for processing by other EC2 instances. the maximum `VisibilityTimeout` of a message is 12 hours and default is 30s.
 * most of time,  short poll is not ideal since it does not query all the servers. long polling default timeout: `20s`.

 ## SNS